pegi3s/dockerfiles/utilities/README.md

 The list of utilities is presented below, please refer to [this manual](https://github.com/pegi3s/dockerfiles/blob/master/utilities/MANUAL.md) for detailed instructions and examples.

+- `backup_file`: creates a backup file of the file passed as parameter.
+By default, it adds the extension \".bak\" (or \".bak1\", \".bak2\", and so on, if a file with any of the previous extensions exist).
 - `batch_fasta_remove_line_breaks`: removes the line breaks of sequences in one or more FASTA files.
 - `batch_fasta_remove_stop_codons`: modifies the sequences in one or more FASTA files to remove the stop codons (TAA, TAG and TGA) at the end of sequences.
 Note that if the input files have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
 Otherwise, stop codons will be removed from each sequence line.
 - `count_dockerhub_pulls`: lists the number of pulls of each image for a given Docker Hub user.